 Undergraduate admission is based on high school grades, academic program, and SAT or ACT scores.
 Successful candidates have at least a B+ average in a well-rounded program of study that includes academic course work in math (3 years), English (4 years), lab science (2 years), social studies (4 years), and foreign language (3 years).

 New York State GED recipients may apply to Queens College if they earn a score of 3500 or better on the equivalency exam and corresponding high school units.
 Applicants who are not native English speakers should submit their scores on the TOEFL (Test of English as a Foreign Language).

 The college is accredited by the State of New York and the Middle States Association of Colleges and Secondary Schools.
 The American Association of Colleges for Teacher Education includes Queens on its list of member colleges.
 Other programs are accredited by their disciplinary associations.

 Queens College has issued diplomas to over 120,000 students since its first class graduated in 1941.
 About 85% of our alumni live in the New York metropolitan area.
 These men and women have gone on to successful careers in many fields.
 Jerry Seinfeld and Paul Simon are Queens graduates.
-So are Congressmen Gary Ackerman and Joseph Crowley.
+So is Congressmen Joseph Crowley.
 Allan Z. Loren, former chairman and CEO of Dunn and Bradstreet Corporation; Michael Goldstein, former chairman and CEO of Toys “R” Us; Carol Hochman, CEO of Triumph Marketing; Eugene Murphy, former vice chairman of General Electric; and Emmy Award-winning TV anchor Mary Murphy are also alums.

 Queens College Foundation